SeunA88/Analysis_of_Sales_Data_of_Company_QT/README.md

-# Sales Data Analysis of Company QT
+# Analysis of Sales Data of Company QT
 ---
 ![](sales1.jpg)